 This means recruiters and employers have to think like marketers, leveraging a variety of strategies and channels to “sell” not just their open positions, but their employer brand.
 The way to do this is through recruitment marketing that defines who you are as an organization and why a candidate should want to work for you.

 Recruitment marketing is a strategy employers use to publicize job openings, build brand awareness, and persuade candidates to apply for positions.

 A company’s recruiting and marketing departments once worked separately from one another.
 Now, because the battle to attract and retain talent is more challenging than ever, professional recruiters and internal human resources departments alike are implementing recruitment marketing strategies.

-Just as it is a seller’s market in the real estate industry because the inventory of homes for sale is less than the volume of prospective buyers, the job market favors prospective talent since the unemployment rate is the lowest it has been in 50-plus years.
+Just as it is a seller’s market in the real estate industry because the inventory of homes for sale is less than the volume of prospective buyers, the job market favors prospective talent since there are millions of positions employers are looking to fill.
 Considering this, it makes sense that employers have to work harder to reach quality prospects.

 Recruitment marketing provides a blueprint for employers to build and showcase their employer brand and enhance brand awareness.
 Just as it is important for businesses to elevate brand awareness for consumers, it is equally vital to promote the brand to prospective team members.
 This is why recruitment marketing strategies are created to reach and interest individuals who are actively searching for opportunities, as well as experienced talent who is currently employed.

 Why Does Recruitment Marketing Matter?